Rybchynskyi/Event-calendar/README.md

 ## For deploying:
 1. Download the project
+2. Install Node.js on your computer if you haven't already
+3. Run the command "npm install"
-2. Import [database.sql](https://github.com/Rybchynskyi/auction/blob/master/database.sql) into your local database
+4. Import [database.sql](https://github.com/Rybchynskyi/Event-calendar/blob/master/database.sql) into your local database
-3. Run server with PHP >=7.1
+5. Write your database settings into modules/config_db.js

 ## About the project
 The main business purpose was in creating a simply and understandable calendar, where administrators can add, change and delete events, and other users (clients) can view them.